nf-core/pathogensurveillance/README.md

 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!

 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
-This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world data sets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/pathogensurveillance/results).
+This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world data sets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
+The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/pathogensurveillance/results).

 ## Pipeline summary